 The study of religion can help young people understand history, art and morality, and enable them to make sense of the world around them.
-RE at Woodroffe aims to help young people learn about religion and consider its role in the world and in the lives of so many individuals across the globe.
+RE at Woodroffe aims to help young people learn about a broad range of religions and consider the role of faith in the world and in the lives of so many individuals across the globe.

 There is also another important aim of RE at Woodroffe, and that is to learn how to think.
 RE challenges students with big questions about human nature, God and morality, and in lessons we aim to help young people apply logic, reason, creativity and empathy to the questions that have always confronted humanity.

-Pupils begin with some lessons on the philosophy of religion where they will examine a range of beliefs about what is meant by the word ‘God’.
+We begin with a unit that aims to develop thinking and discussion skills through the use of big questions.
+Pupils then undertake a short course on the philosophy of religion where they will examine a range of beliefs about what is meant by the word ‘God’.
 The key tenants of Humanism will also be introduced and explored through the study of some ethical issues.

-The main aim of year 8 RE is to ensure that pupils are familiar with the key beliefs and practices of Judaism and Christianity.
-Key stories and teachings are examined and evaluated in detail to help develop a deeper insight into what it means to be Jewish or Christian today.
+The main aim of year 7 RE is to ensure that pupils are familiar with the key beliefs and concepts of Judaism and Christianity.
+Central stories and teachings are examined and evaluated in detail to help develop a deeper insight into what it means to be Jewish or Christian today.
 Pupils will then consider what religions teach about forgiveness and apply this to the true story of Simon Wiesenthal, a victim of the Holocaust who was asked to forgive.

 Philosophy and ethics is the next big focus, with pupils being challenged with the biggest questions in philosophy, such as, ‘am I free?’, ‘how do I know what is real?’ and ‘am I the same person as I was yesterday?’.
-This is followed by a vigorous debate about how we know what is right and what is wrong, which also provides pupils the opportunity to deepen their understanding of Christianity by considering different Christian approaches to ethical dilemmas.
+We will consider whether these ancient problems can help shed any light on our experience of existence today.
+This is followed by a vigorous debate about how we know what is right and what is wrong, which also provides pupils the opportunity to further deepen their understanding of Christianity by considering different Christian approaches to ethical dilemmas.

 Pupils then move on to examine religious and non-religious explanations for evil and suffering, and compare religious beliefs about what happens after we die.